 Other Names: Air Sac Cold, Air Sac Infection, Air Sac Syndrome, Air Sac Disease

-Airsacculitis is a lower respiratory-associated disease in chickens, and is defined as inflammation of one or more of the air sacs.
-Air sacs serve as an integral part of a chicken's respiratory system.
-Chickens have nine air sacs, which are thin-walled bubble-like pockets that work as a system to circulate oxygen throughout their bodies.
-There are four paired air sacs (cervical, cranial and caudal thoracic, and abdominal) and one unpaired air sac (clavicular).
+Airsacculitis is a lower respiratory disease in chickens characterized by inflammation of one or more air sacs.
+These air sacs are a vital part of the avian respiratory system.
+Chickens have nine air sacs—thin-walled, balloon-like structures that help circulate oxygen efficiently throughout the body.
+They include four paired air sacs (cervical, cranial thoracic, caudal thoracic, and abdominal) and one unpaired air sac (clavicular).

-When a chicken's air sacs become inflammed, it causes them to thicken and accumulate purulent, or caseous material within the air sac cavity.
-This is usually caused by a bacterial or fungal infection, and less commonly a virus.
-Some of the most common pathogens isolated from chickens with airsacculitis include Escherichia coli and Mycoplasma gallisepticum.
+When the air sacs become inflamed, their walls thicken and may fill with purulent or caseous (cheese-like) material.
+This condition is most commonly caused by bacterial or fungal infections, and less frequently by viruses.
+Common pathogens associated with airsacculitis in chickens include Escherichia coli and Mycoplasma gallisepticum.

 Airsacculitis causes in chickens

-• Newcastle disease (ND): Newcastle disease is a highly contagious viral infection of domestic and wild birds worldwide.
-Since wild birds can sometimes carry the virus, outbreaks can occur anywhere poultry is raised.
-ND is caused by Newcastle disease virus (NDV), also known as Avian paramyxovirus-1 (APMV-1).
-The severity of ND varies widely and is dependent on factors such as: the strain of the virus, the age of the chicken (young chicks are more susceptible), concurrent infection with other organisms, stress and immune status.
-Some virus strains attack the nervous system, others the respiratory, or digestive systems.
+• Newcastle disease (ND): A highly contagious viral disease affecting both domestic and wild birds worldwide.
+It is caused by Newcastle disease virus (NDV), also known as avian paramyxovirus-1 (APMV-1).
+Disease severity varies widely based on the viral strain, the bird’s age (younger birds are more susceptible), co-infections, stress, and immune status.
+Different strains may primarily affect the respiratory, digestive, or nervous systems.

-• Ornithobacteriosis: Ornithobacteriosis is an emerging, acute and highly contagious disease of chickens, caused by Ornithobacterium rhinotracheale bacterium.
-It causes respiratory disease in chickens and turkeys worldwide.
-O. rhinotracheale is a rod-shaped, gram-negative, bacterium with several serotypes.
-The disease often presents as pneumonia or airsacculitis in affected flocks.
+• Ornithobacteriosis: An emerging, highly contagious bacterial disease caused by Ornithobacterium rhinotracheale.
+This gram-negative organism affects chickens and turkeys worldwide and commonly presents as pneumonia or airsacculitis in affected flocks.

 Clinical Signs